This post contains affiliate links. Please see our disclosure policy.

 How To Make Whole Wheat Sourdough Crackers

-Divide the dough into two portions (this makes it easier to roll).
+Divide the dough into two portions (this makes it easier to roll out).

-Place each ball onto a piece of parchment paper and flatten out with your hands into a rough rectangle.
+Place portion of dough onto a piece of parchment paper and flatten out with your hands into a rough rectangle.
 Now roll out to a thin sheet of dough using a rolling pin.
 You want it around 1/16″ or 1.5mm thick.
 The thinner you can get it the better because thick crackers won’t cook properly and won’t crisp up in the oven.
 The dough should not be sticky at all and easy to roll.

 Place each parchment paper with dough on top onto a baking sheet.
 This recipe will generally need two baking trays.
 Brush dough with olive oil and sprinkle with salt.

-Bake at 350F/180C for around 25 minutes or until crackers are golden and crisp.
+Bake the sourdough whole wheat crackers in the oven for around 25 minutes or until crackers are golden and crisp.

 Let the crackers cool on a rack before breaking into individual pieces.